Codecademy/docs/content/numpy/concepts/built-in-functions/terms/sort/sort.md

 ---
-Title: 'sort()'
+Title: '.sort()'
-Description: 'Sorts an array or matrix along a specified axis.'
+Description: 'Sorts an array in ascending order along the specified axis and returns a sorted copy of the input array.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'